PFGimenez/PFGimenez.github.io/_pages/about.md

 - by proposing new representations of cybersecurity data (network communications, malware dynamic analysis, etc.)
 - by devising new techniques of synthetic network traffic generation based on explainable AI and data mining

+<h1 id="important">To apply for an internship or a PhD, tell me how well you would fit into my future project, "LLM-Watermark", which focuses on using LLM watermarking for cybersecurity purposes.
+Otherwise, your application will not be considered.</h1>

 # PhD students supervision

 ![PhD chronogram](images/chronogram.png)